|Alma Mater:||Northwestern '07|

-Ann Elliott was named the first head coach in University of Colorado women’s lacrosse history on March 26, 2012, just short of two months after the school officially added the program as the Buffaloes’ 17th intercollegiate varsity sport.
+Ann Elliott enters her third season as the head coach of the University of Colorado women’s lacrosse program.
+Elliott was hired as CU’s first ever head lacrosse coach on March 26, 2012, just short of two months after the school officially added the program.

-Elliott, 27, was a three-time national champion as a player at Northwestern, and entered the youth coaching ranks in the Chicago area following the conclusion of her playing career.
-She then joined the staff at her alma mater as an assistant coach ahead of the 2009 season and was promoted to associate head coach prior to the start of the 2012 season after three years as an assistant to Kelly Amonte Hiller.
-Elliott was the first to ever be promoted to the associate level during Hiller’s tenure.
-Under Hiller, who is considered to be one of the nation’s top coaches and recruiters, Elliott won three NCAA titles as a player and three as a member of the staff.
+Prior to joining Colorado, Elliott was a major force at powerhouse Northwestern.
+After an astounding collegiate career, she returned to her alma mater as an assistant coach ahead of the 2009 season.
+Prior to the start of the 2012 season, she became the first to ever be promoted to the associate level.
+As a player and aide under Kelly Amonte Hiller, who is considered to be one of the nation’s top coaches and recruiters, Elliott and Northwestern appeared in the NCAA title game seven times, winning six titles, including three as a player and three as a member of the staff.

 After graduating from Northwestern with a bachelor's degree in radio, television and film in 2007, Elliott served as the head coach of the Wildcat Elite Club and the Wildcat Developmental Team for Amonte Sports.
 She also spent one season as an assistant coach for New Trier High School, helping the Trevians to the 2008 state championship.